Troman-cs/DBD-Monitor/README.md

 # DBD-Monitor

-DBD Monitor stores and shows your personal DBD stats and notifies when a lobby is found.
+DBD Monitor stores and shows your personal Dead by Daylight stats and notifies when a game lobby is found.

 # Youtube Tutorial:
 https://youtu.be/5OzM5NsqKjI